ticTechtoee/simple-screen-recorder/readme.md

 2. Create a new branch.
 3. Make your changes.
 4. Open a pull request with a description of your changes.
+5. You can also share suggestions on LinkedIn.

 ## License